Hanon088/opencl_firewalll/README.md

 - [ ] main: Main program, not turned into service/daemon yet

 - [ ] OpenCL-acc: Development of the OpenCL part of the program

+Other branches are experiments we use to test the system